 People are the real danger in a disaster movie

 One subtle thing I noticed was that the majority of good Samaritans are either black or immigrants.
-There are lots of military personal characters who have a one scene part with just a few lines.
+There are lots of military personal characters who have a one-scene part with just a few lines.
 Nearly every military character taking a personal interest in the main characters is black.
-Then there’s a group of Mexicans who help one of the characters, and even when a group of people raid a drug store it’s a black man — part of the raiding group — who helps the main characters to safety.
+Then there’s a group of Mexicans who help one of the characters, and when a group of people raids a drug store it’s a black man—part of the raiding party—who helps the main characters to safety.

 The physics of impacts

 I’m not an expert, but I think they did a realistic job depicting the damage done by the impacts: everything from smallish impacts that only have a blast radius of a few meters, up to the massive impacts that destroy entire states.
 A nice touch was the scene of reentry debris.
 I haven’t seen that in a movie before, but that’s where it rains small debris in a concentrated area that was blown up into the atmosphere from a distant impact.